Nearly outer functions as extreme points in punctured Hardy spaces: Preliminaries

-\begin{proof} The equivalence between (i.1) and (ii.1) is well known; see, e.g., \cite [Chapter V, Section 9]{Gam}.
-There, the result is actually stated for the case of $X=H^1$, but the proof works for an arbitrary subspace $X\subset H^1$ as well.
+wherever $h(\ze)$ is defined, \eqref{eqn:babayaga} is only possible if equality holds in \eqref{eqn:dedyaga} for almost all $\ze\in\T$.
+This in turn implies that $h$ takes values in the real interval $[-1,1]$; in particular, $h\in L^\infty_\R$.
+Also, $h$ must be nonconstant.
+(Otherwise, we would have $h\equiv c$ for some $c\in[-1,1]$ and the condition

+would force $c$ to be $0$, meaning that $h\equiv0$ and hence $g\equiv0$.)
+Finally, since $fh=g\in X$, we see that (ii.1) is violated.
+The implication (ii.1)$\implies$(i.1) is thereby established.

 It remains to verify the equivalence of (ii.1) and (iii.1).
 Assuming that (ii.1) fails, we can find a nonconstant function $h\in L^\infty_\R$ for which the product $fh=:g$ is in $X$.
 Now put $G:=g/F$.
 Because $g$ and $F$ are both in $H^1$, while $F$ is outer, it follows that $G\in N^+$.
 Furthermore, we have

 whence $G=Ih\in L^\infty$; and since $N^+\cap L^\infty=H^\infty$ (see, e.g., \cite[Chapter II]{G}), we deduce that $G\in H^\infty$.
 Finally, in view of \eqref{eqn:heqgovf}, the assumptions

 take the form